Work-Study and Student Employment

 - All student employees must obtain authorization from their employer before starting a job.

-fall to be considered for student employment for summer.
+for student employment for summer.

 - Once a student graduates, employment for the next term is an option if the student